MicrosoftDocs/CommunityToolkit/docs/maui/essentials/apptheme-resources.md

 #### AppThemeResource

-The `AppThemeResource` is a generic theme-aware object that allows you to set any `object` for the `Light`, `Dark` and `Default` properties.
-Because `AppThemeResource` is not strongly-typed, at runtime the values for each property will be evaluated and casted.
+The `AppThemeObject` is a generic theme-aware object that allows you to set any `object` for the `Light`, `Dark` and `Default` properties.
+Because `AppThemeObject` is not strongly-typed, at runtime the values for each property will be evaluated and casted.

 > [!WARNING]
 >
 > If the cast is invalid, this might result in a runtime exception.

-The following example shows how to use `AppThemeResource` through a `ResourceDictionary`:
+The following example shows how to use `AppThemeObject` through a `ResourceDictionary`:

 ```xaml
 <ContentPage